Freeport, Bahamas: National parks

 Parks include the Rand Nature Centre, named after its founder James Rand; Petersons Cay, a small isle about 300 yards off the shore of Grand Bahama; and the Lucayan National Park founded by Peter Barratt, a former architect and town planner of Freeport.
 The Lucayan National Park is 40 acre in extent and includes five ecological zones stretching from the south shore to the pineyard.
 There is an extensive underwater cave system beneath the park.
 One cave entrance is accessible by stairs at the national park, while other caves are accessible for certified scubas.

 Climate

-Freeport features a tropical rainforest climate, similar to South Florida's.
-According to Köppen Climate Classification (Af), more specifically with hot humid conditions that vary only a little throughout the year.
+Freeport features a tropical monsoon climate (Am) under the Köppen climate classification.
 Seldom do temperatures drop below 60 °F. Average temperatures are around 80 F, with water temperature varying between 72 and 78 F. The winters are usually mild and dry (with the exception of some rainfall due to cold fronts), while the summers are usually hot and wet.
 Although a freeze has never been reported in The Bahamas, snow was reported to have mixed with rain in Freeport in January 1977 the same time that it snowed in the Miami area.
 The temperature was about 4.5 °C at the time.
 The temperature of 4.5 °C was tied, on 30 January 2022.
+The all time record high of 36.7 °C was set on 15 August 2026, which is also the Bahamas' all time record high.